Australia's Uranium Mines

 Among Ranger's long term research priorities are projects which are relevant to eventual use of the land by its aboriginal owners.

-ERA's success in environmental management has given rise to a consultancy, Earth Water Life Sciences, which is gaining significant business based on Ranger's environmental reputation.
+ERA's success in environmental management has given rise to a consultancy, Earth Water Life Sciences, which gained significant business based on Ranger's environmental reputation.

-Notwithstanding any results that may come from the ongoing exploration program, the company has developed its plans for mine closure.
+Notwithstanding any results that may come from the ongoing exploration program, the company developed its plans for mine closure early in its history.
 A mine closure model has been prepared, and circulated to stakeholders, resulting in an estimate of the technical, environmental, social and other costs, through to final closure on both the Ranger project area and surrounds.
 This closure model is now the subject of review and refinement internally and with stakeholders.
 This model, which is progressively refined, has been used as the basis for calculating the financial provision required for eventual closure at the end of mine life.
 At the end of 2005 the net present value of the closure model for the Ranger project area and surrounds was estimated at A$186 million, fully provided for in the balance sheet.
 In mid 2011 the provision for rehabilitation and closure had grown to $550 million, with detailed studies continuing into 2012.
+In 2013 the estimate was $640 million.

 ERA, separately, is obliged to secure funds for certain costs of rehabilitation in case of any need for premature closure.
 An annually amended plan is submitted to government outlining this provision, which is reviewed by an independent auditor.
 Money for this purpose is partly in a trust fund administered by the Commonwealth government and partly covered by bank guarantee.
 At the end of 2008, security of $149 million was held by the Commonwealth Government in respect to Ranger, and a further $1 million for Jabiluka.